jwadec/Canvas/InstructureCon2021/README.md

 - Set an owner email
 - Set redirect URI to https://global.consent.azure-apim.net/redirect
 - Keep Client Credentials Audience as Canvas
-- Optionally enforce scoping (This has not been tested - You may have to supply the scopes on the Power Automate side when the connector is set up.
+- Optionally enforce scoping (Scopes will have to be declared on Power Automate side during setup)
 - Select Save
 - Make a note of the Client ID and Client Secret.